 One time the Buddha told the Parable of the Strong Men to his followers.
 “Imagine four archers of great skill standing at the four points of the compass and shooting arrows in the four directions,” he told them, “and a man being able to catch all four arrows before they fell to the ground.
 This man would have perfect swiftness, right?
 But there is something faster than this man and even faster than the gods who can outrun the sun and moon: the decay of the elements that make up life.
 And because death is coming, you must learn to be careful.”

 Two days later the Buddha heard some of his disciples discussing how great the Buddha was for such a brilliant lesson on impermanence.
 He told them it was not a significant feat because Buddhas possess perfect knowledge.
-And then he told this story to show he had once done the same thing before he reached omniscience as a Buddha.
+Then he told this story to show he had once done the same thing before he reached omniscience as a Buddha.

 The king was an earlier birth of Ananda and the two young geese were Moggallana and Sariputta, three of the Buddha’s top disciples.
 The other geese of the flock were earlier births of the Buddha’s followers.